Start with Basics

 Use a couple classic furniture pieces and elements to set the traditional mood of a room.
 In this bedroom, a shapely bed and nightstand set against dressy wall and floor coverings establish a timeless look.
 Then, personal touches can stray from the style rules to add character, such as the vintage-inspired chandelier and contemporary lamp and stools.

 Traditional style is a mainstay of home decor.
 And like every decorating style, it evolves with the trends.
-Forever classic, today's traditional style keeps a fresh face by injecting modern comforts and taking a more pared-down approach.
+Forever classic, today's style keeps a fresh face by injecting modern traditional decor and taking a more pared-down approach.
 Traditional color schemes can be neutral or saturated as long as hues are sophisticated, not heavy.
 Traditional furnishings will always be elegant, but there's room in today's interpretation to mix period styles or inject a modern element that complements your personality.

 A traditional color scheme can be rich without being heavy.
 Choose colors that are light in value with warm undertones to give a traditional room space to breathe.
 A soft blue establishes a classic palette in this polished living room, while pops of deep pink add playful luxury.

 Symmetrical arrangements help to establish the formal appearance of traditional rooms.
 Whether it's furniture, wall decor, or accessories, placing pairs or evenly arranging odd multiples is generally a good rule of thumb.
 As always, though, exceptions are welcome and not every item should be perfectly matched or precisely placed.
 An off-center accent table or an informal gathering of favorite collectibles, for instance, creates visual interest and keeps rooms interesting.